ska-telescope/lmc-base-classes/docs/src/how-to/add-an-lrc.rst

-   Notably, the is-allowed method might return :code:`False` when the task is enqueued, but by the time the task has been dequeued it returns :code:`True` because other LRC have been completed in the mean time.
+   Notably, the is-allowed method might return :code:`False` when the task is enqueued, but by the time the task has been dequeued it returns :code:`True` because other LRCs have been completed in the mean time.

 Add a method to submit the slow method
 --------------------------------------